 The one great advantage a boogie board has over a standard surfboard is how user-friendly it is.
 In a relatively short amount of time, novices can become adequately proficient to have wild amounts of fun in the surf.
 It is unquestionably the easiest way to learn to ride waves.
 Tens of millions of beach-goers have picked up a boogie board and felt the sensation of being effortlessly propelled toward shore.

 Today, Honl's is still one of the more popular boogie boarding beaches on the Big Island.
 It is the home of Kona’s Annual Roots Bodyboarding Contest.
 People flock to this popular spot with boards in hand, ready to catch a wave.
-Other popular boogie boarding beaches include Magic Sands three miles to the south, and Kua Bay north of Kona.
-Boogie board rentals are available both in town and at many of the beaches.

 This beach is easy to find, located just past the 1-mile marker south of Kona on Ali'i Drive Immediately across the street from the beach are restrooms and outdoor showers.
 Even if you aren’t here to boogie board, Honl's Beach at Wai’aha Bay is a nice place to bring a beach chair and a good book, and relax on the grass or in the sand.